-Capability Reference Metric (CRM) - it is an indicator of the capabilities used in the organization to those proposed in the organization's reference architecture (AR).
+Capability Reference Metric (CRM) - measures alignment with the reference architecture in terms of capability usage.
+It indicates the proportion of capabilities currently utilized in the organization versus those proposed in the reference architecture (AR)...

 This metric is used to monitor whether the organization is aiming for the expected capabilities landscape.
 We can regularly check whether the projects / initiatives provide new capabilities